tynidev/RL_Overlay/README.md

 5. Size Source to OBS canvas
 6. Double click shortcut 'Test-Game'

-In the future you can start RocketLeague then follow these steps and skip step 6.
+In the future you can start RocketLeague then run steps 1 and 2 to setup your stream.

 ## Manual Instructions (Case you like to do it yourself)
 ### 1. Build Overlay Server (only need once OR on any changes)